ZakaHaceCosas/personaplus/README.md

 > [!WARNING]
 > :us: **Currently, no contributions are expected!
 Please do not make any PR whatsoever until the rewrite is done.
 More free time for you I guess.**
 >
 > :es: **De momento, ¡no se esperan contribuciones!
-Por favor no hagas ninguna PR ni nada hasta que la reescritura esté acabada.
+Por favor no hagas ninguna PR ni nada hasta que la re-escritura esté acabada.
 Más tiempo libre para tí, supongo.**

 :us: R6 stands for 6th rewrite.